How to activate and use Windows Boot Manager?

 bcedit command prompt

-• Locate the Windows Boot Manager and note its ID in curly brackets.
-For example :
+• Windows Boot Manager entry and note its identifier between curly braces.
+For example:

 Windows Boot Manager ------------------- identify {bootmgr}